HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo6/ilo6_changelog.md

 {% admonition type="info" name="NOTES" %}

-The methods returned by the payload of a `GET` against `/redfish/v1/resourcedirectory` are incorrect for a few of the URIs.
+The methods returned by the response of a `GET` against `/redfish/v1/resourcedirectory` are incorrect for a few of the URIs.
 The methods that returned the `405 Method Not Allowed` error are removed from those URIs.